dayhaysoos/gatsby-starter-stripe-storefront/README.md

 This is a starter built off of [gatsby-theme-stripe-storefront](https://github.com/dayhaysoos/gatsby-theme-stripe/tree/master/packages/gatsby-theme-stripe-storefront)

+The base of this starter is using the default gatsby starter

+# Features

+- Shopping Cart experience with your Stripe products from the dashboard
+- Responsive for Desktop, tablet and Mobile

 # Usage

 The idea is to be able to quickly set up a bare-minimum e-commerce page using your Stripe API keys.